thacherT1D/webdevstuff/Auth/Express:_OAuth_w_Passport.desc.md

 Now make the necessary changes to .env and set the appropriate environment variable on Heroku.
 You can figure this one out on your own :)

 NOTE: the HOST variable should _not_ include a trailing slash.
-So `https://secure-sands-4512.herokuapp.com` instead of `https://secure-sands-4512.herokuapp.com/`
+So `https://secure-sands-4512.herokuapp.com` instead of `https://secure-sands-4512.herokuapp.com/`.
+You may also need to restart your server here.

 If you need help, see [here](setting-host.md).